 Our database contains approximately 38,000 entries detailing Monroe’s lifetime of correspondence, ranging from 1776 to 1831.
 You will have access to entries showing a letter’s author and recipient, date, place of writing, summary of contents and repository location of the original.
-We are in the process of adding links to PDFs of documents that have been transcribed by the Project, which are available for free public access.
-The linked PDFs are transcriptions of the letters made available in Volumes 1-6, with annotations removed.
-Annotations can be accessed using the published volumes.
+If a document has been published in Volumes 1-6 of the Papers, a PDF of the transcription is also available.
+Annotations may be accessed using the published volumes only.
 In using this resource, please feel free to notify us of any corrections that you may find or questions you may have.

 *** Please read through the information below prior to using the database ***